 The three colored bars represent the three different measures of liability mentioned in this report.
-For funding purposes, the target amount is represented by the top of the gray bar.
-We compare the actuarial value of assets to this measure of liability in developing the funded percent.
+For funding purposes, the target amount is represented by the top of the We compare the gray bar. actuarial value of assets to this measure of liability developing the funded percent.
 These are the percentages shown in the graph labels.

-The amount represented by the top of the pink bars, the Present Value of Future Benefits (PVFB), is the amount needed to provide all benefits for the current participants and their beneficiaries.
+The amount represented by the top of the pink bars, the Present Value of Future Benefits

+(PVFB), is the amount needed to provide all benefits for the current participants and their beneficiaries.
 If the Plan had assets equal to the PVFB no contributions would, in theory, be needed for the current members.